embanksy/Stats220/index.md

 2. I ***love*** Pooh Bear
 3. Fun Fact: Purple is my favourite colour!

+I don't know much about memes so i followed a pretty basic picture-text format.

 ## The R code which I created it with:

 ```{r}